UPDATE: 6th suspect in 2 weeks attacks Hemet officer, flees on foot, arrested

 UPDATED: 06/22/2016 7:30 p.m.
 With official press release information

-A Hemet transient – the sixth suspect to violently assault a Hemet Police officer this week according to police officials – was arrested after he first assaulted a Hemet business owner near Florida Avenue and Mayflower Street before later attacking and fleeing from an officer.
-The incident led to a short, but drama filled foot pursuit.
+A Hemet transient – the sixth suspect to violently assault a Hemet Police officer in the last two weeks according to police officials – was arrested after he first assaulted a Hemet business owner near Florida Avenue and Mayflower Street before later attacking and fleeing from an officer.
+The incident led to a short, but drama-filled, foot pursuit.

 After the foot pursuit, police arrested 26-year-old Terrance Terrill Jackson.
 He was booked into the Southwest Detention Center on felony and misdemeanor assault charges.